loxilb-io/loxilbdocs/docs/https.md

             name: loxilb-cacert
 ```

 Please note that here the loxiURL has changed to https and loxilb rootCA will be added to the pod system store of CA certs.
 If more than one root CA need to be added, we can concat them into a single file loxilbCA.pem.
-Additionally, we can mount them as loxilbCAx.pem, loxilbCAy.pem etc.
+Additionally, we can mount them separately as loxilbCAx.pem, loxilbCAy.pem etc.